Timberline Lodge: Film

 Other feature films shot at or around Timberline Lodge include Jingle Belles (1941), Bend of the River (1952), All the Young Men (1960), Lost Horizon (1973), Ski School (1991), Hear No Evil (1993), and Wild (2014).

 Television

 Brief exterior views of a snowy Timberline Lodge were used as a stand-in for a "Bavarian Ski Resort" in multiple episodes of Hogan's Heroes.
 Director Boris Sagal was killed in an accident on the third day of filming the NBC-TV miniseries World War III (1982), after he walked into the tail rotor blades of a helicopter in Timberline Lodge's parking lot.
+Palm Royale S2.E8 "Maxine Hits the Slopes" (2025) features extensive scenes shot throughout the hotel, including common areas, rooms, and outdoor scenes of Mnt Hood with downhill skiing.

 Events

 In 2017, the inaugural Overlook Film Festival was held at Timberline Lodge.
 The following year, the festival moved to New Orleans, Louisiana.

 On April 18, 2024 a fire broke out at the lodge requiring multiple fire agencies to respond.